The Nations: Gameplay

 Similar to Alien Nations, The Nations is a real-time strategy with an emphasis on resource management and building a tribe from one of three competing races.
 The player is required to manage the needs of the units in the tribe through a series of resource and production chains that differ depending on the tribe selected.
 The game also allows the player to pursue victory through multiple approaches, including military conquest, or uniting tribes and nations through diplomacy.

 The Nations features a number of differences from Alien Nations.
 The key innovation of the game is that units exist independently, with their own names and personalities.
 These units can now move independently and make decisions on their own, although the player may indirectly steer the units to certain priorities.
 Other innovations in the game include merchants, trade of various goods, production chains, and new options for military conquest and diplomacy.

 Release

 The Nations was released internationally in June 2001 by JoWooD Productions in Germany, the United States and United Kingdom.
-Localisation for a Russian version of The Nations was released by Snowball Interactive on October 2001.
+Localisation for a Russian version of The Nations was released by Snowball Interactive in October 2001.